 - Stories from parents whose children became sick with measles during the 2011 outbreak, and from medical officers of health who dealt with the outbreak.
 Read more

-- While measles can be a dangerous illness with long-term side effects for any child, it has a more than 50 percent death rate for New Zealand children with low immunity, such as those receiving cancer treatment.
-The most important thing we can do to protect these children is to make sure that we and our children are immunised against measles, so that we cannot spread the illness.
+- Measles has a more than 50% death rate for New Zealand children with low immunity, such as those receiving cancer treatment.
+To protect these children, it’s important we and our families are immunised so that we cannot spread the illness.
 Read more